xinhanlim/jobapplicationtracker-BE/README.md

 - Add JWT  (not now, due to easier building of the rest of the portion)
 - Adding reg exp to updating user and creating user (not now, due to easier building of the rest of the portion)

+3. Do i Need ? :
+- READ for user,

 ```js
 // Do Remember
 argument handler must be a function